roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-Year-Old Friend: Madison Is #1 ****** byNonStopFunGuy© The brunette, utterly horny and dying for more sex, watched her roommate with wide-open brown eyes.
+The brunette, utterly horny and dying for more sex, watched her roommate with wide-open brown eyes.
 I snickered at the girl.
 "You ever had your roommate eat you out before?"
 She shook her head, but I saw she wasn't going to stop Holly.

  So with the other three of us watching, Holly began licking her roommate's sperm-filled pussy too.
 Chanie gasped, her head back and long dark hair spilling around the floor, her back arched her petite tits with pointy pink nipples stretching into the air.
 Holly was lapping furiously at Chanie's muff, digging tongue into her roommate's pussy, tasting my seed I just squirted into the bitch.
 Thad and I both laughed at the blonde eating her roommate, but we both thought Chanie should reciprocate.
 So, at our stern direction, Holly crawled around to rotate above Chanie, and a moment later the two 19 year olds were in a "69" position, with Holly's face above Chanie's cunt, and the brunette was staring up at the blonde's wet vagina.